rifat-hossain/JSON-2-SMS/README.md

 # JSON-2-SMS
-Send Bulk SMS by using JSON file
+Send Bulk SMS by using JSON file on Android

 # Binary
 Coming Soon